fatemehghavidel75/Evalita2026_MultiPRIDE/README.md

 ## Research Problem

-This project addresses the challenge of detecting reclaimed slurs in LGBTQ+ discourse across Italian, Spanish, and English.
+The central objective  was to **distinguish between offensive and reclamatory uses of slurs in LGBTQ+ discourse** in a multilingual setting ( Italian, Spanish, and English).

-In standard NLP systems, slurs are treated as inherently hate speech and toxic lexical items.
+In standard NLP systems, slurs are treated as inherently **hate speech and toxic lexical items**.

-However, within marginalized communities, the same terms may be reappropriated to express solidarity, pride, or identity affirmation.
-The meaning of these expressions depends on who's speaking and why, discourse context, and sociolinguistic cues.
+However, within marginalized communities, the same terms may be reappropriated to express **solidarity, pride, or identity affirmation**.

+The meaning of these expressions depends on **who's speaking and why, discourse context, and sociolinguistic cues**.

 This is **the reclamation paradox**: the word is toxic, but the intent is empowering.

-When models treat slur words as offensive, they may misinterpret in-group reclamation and produce false positives that disproportionately affect marginalized communities and silences the community it claims to protect.
+When models treat slur words as offensive, they may **misinterpret in-group reclamation** and **produce false positives** and **silences the community**.

-The central objective of this work was to distinguish between offensive and reclamatory uses of slurs in a multilingual setting, and to investigate whether language-specific sociolinguistic patterns influence model performance.

 ## Methodology